Get insider access

 6. Best Open-Back Gaming Headset Under $100

 The best open-back gaming headset we've tested is the Sennheiser Game One Gaming Headset.
 Consider an open-back design for gaming if audio quality is a high priority.
-These headphones are usually quite a bit pricier than our other picks but can frequently be found on sale around the $100 mark.
+These headphones are usually quite a bit pricier than our other picks, but you can frequently find them on sale around the $100 mark.
 This design allows them to create a wider, more spacious-seeming passive soundstage, making game audio more immersive.
-Their boom mic also has excellent recording quality, making your voice sound more natural and full-bodied than the Logitech G535 LIGHTSPEED Wireless' mic.
+Their boom mic also has excellent recording quality, making your voice sound even more natural and full-bodied than the Turtle Beach Stealth 600 (Gen 3) Wireless' very good mic.

-They're also more comfortable than the Logitech headphones and have a sturdy build and a wired design that eliminates latency.
-Like most open-back headphones, their sound lacks low-bass, so action-packed soundtracks don't have good thump and rumble.
+They're also more comfortable than the Turtle Beach headphones and have a sturdy build and wired design that eliminates latency.
+Like most open-back headphones, their sound lacks low bass, so action-packed soundtracks don't have good thump and rumble.
 That said, their well-balanced high-bass response brings warmth and body into the mix, and the rest of the range is neutral, so elements like voices are clear and accurate.
 However, they aren't ideal for use outside of quiet environments since they hardly block ambient sound because of their open-back design.

 See our review